This information is not intended to provide veterinary advice – see your veterinarian for information and treatment plans for your pet.

 Pet owners often provide their dogs or cats with collars for identification or to prepare for exercise activities, such as going for walks.
 Tethers are sometimes used to temporarily restrict pets’ movement.
 In both cases, it is important to select options that are safe and size-appropriate for your pet.

-Many people who chain their dogs do so for long periods of time, leaving them alone in the yard with no time to run around or interact with the family.
+Many people who chain or tether their dogs do so for long periods of time, leaving them alone in the yard with no time to run around or interact with the family.
 Dogs need to exercise and connect with their “pack” – the humans and animals that make up their family.
-Because of the physical and psychological harm caused by chaining, many communities have created laws to stop this practice.
+Because of the physical and psychological harm caused by chaining, many states, like Texas, have created laws to stop this practice.

-Rather than chaining or tethering your dog, think about what problems make you want to chain the dog outside to start with and then work to fix those.
+Rather than tethering your dog, think about what problems make you want to tie the dog outside to start with and then work to fix those.

 If there is no fence, there may be other options to help provide confinement for your pet without the need for a chain, such adding a fence or a large outdoor kennel with a shaded top.
 If the dog climbs the fence, you can extend the height by adding fencing or other materials to make it taller and harder to climb.
 If your pet is digging under the fence, you can bury chicken wire/wire fencing or add bricks or concrete blocks along the edge to stop this behavior.